 You can pay your Google Ads costs manually (manual payments), automatically (automatic payments) or have a credit line (monthly invoicing).
 The setting that you use affects how your promotional code will work.
 Here's what you will need to know:Automatic payments

-If you're using automatic payments, then all you need to do is enter the code by its expiration date and start advertising.
-After your account meets the requirements mentioned in the promotional material, the credit will typically appear on your billing Transactions page within 31 days.
+If you're using automatic payments, then all you need to do is enter the code by its expiry date and start advertising.
+After your account meets the requirements mentioned in the promotional material, the credit will typically appear on your billing Transactions page within five days.
 For example, if the offer says that you need to spend £25 within 30 days, you'll need to accrue at least £25 worth of clicks within 30 days before the credit will appear in your account.

 Promotional credits can only be applied to future advertising costs.
 Costs that you accrue before you get a credit, as well as costs that you accrue after you use up all of your credit, will be charged to the payment method in your account.